Can you control what you rent or is it costing more than it should?

-The financial argument certainly feels simple: a rental charge hits the P&L not the balance sheet, you only pay for the equipment when you want to rent it.
+The financial argument certainly feels simple: a rental charge hits the P&L and not the balance sheet.
+You only pay for the equipment when you want to rent it.
 The equipment rental company has to worry about storing equipment when it’s not being used, managing maintenance and effectively removing all the headaches that come with managing a large equipment fleet.

 However, what we hear time and again when we talk with construction companies is that physical reality is not quite so straightforward.
 The fault doesn’t lie with the rental concept but with the way that job sites, procurement, and rental companies interact.